abicas/SapOnMicrosoftDemos/content/labs/autoint/virtualagents/_index.en.md

 ### Power Virtual Agent

+### Estimated Time for this Lab

+This lab is estimated to take between 30 and 60 minutes.

 ### What we will build

 In this lab we will build an chatbot that answers Sales Order details, using Power Virtual Agents and publishing the bot to Microsoft Teams.